How Stress Affects Your Body After 40

 - Listen to some relaxing and soothing music.

-- It’s okay to say no. Make sure other people are being respectful of your time and if you are feeling overwhelmed, permit yourself to say no to a stressful obligation.
+- It’s okay to say no. Make sure others respect your time, and if you are feeling overwhelmed, allow yourself to say no to an obligation.
+Saying no can help manage how stress affects your body.

-- Try your hat at a coloring book.
+- Try your hand at a coloring book.
 Experts say coloring in a coloring book is a huge stress reducer!

 - Remember, you are not alone.
 It’s ok to ask for help.

-- Check out the original Chi Machine.
+- Check out the Chi Machine.
 Its rhythmic movement helps calm the mind.

 - B complex vitamins help improve your mood and reduce your body’s response to stress.
 They also support energy levels, brain function, and cell metabolism.
 My favorite B-Complex for Stress combines the power of b vitamins, vitamin c, and herbs to help your nervous system relax.

-- Magnesium may help the body’s stress response as well as cortisol levels.
+- Magnesium may help regulate the body’s stress response and cortisol levels.

 - Vitamin D is said to help with fatigue and feelings of depression or anxiety.